29 Jun 2020

 ‘A Year of Space’

-In this reading, she reads aloud the words left behind after removing all the words that are not semantic primes from the pages of book.
+In this reading, she reads aloud the words left behind after she removes all the words that are not semantic primes from the pages of book.
 She crosses each one out with a Sharpie.
 These works are both sculptures and performances.
 The readings are therefore an integral part of the piece, allowing the patterns of language to emerge.

 Emily also reduces the images within the book to their basic form.
 This replicates the process of redacting the text.
 Similarly, she sees the relationship between the silhouette as being analogous to the semantic prime and words.
 Through this action, she reduces the element to the core in both text and image.